-*What I wish my partner, my family, my friends and I would have known about living with Vulvodynia.
-Written for everyone who is willing to walk in a burning vulva owner’s shoes for about 18 min.*
+What I wish my partner, my family, my friends and I would have known about living with vulvodynia.
+Written for everyone who is willing to walk in a burning vulva owner’s shoes for about 16 min.

 Everything written below is based on my personal experiences.
 Not everything will apply to you but I hope that if anything strikes true, you’ll find solace in knowing that there’s at least one person out there that fully understands you.

 Do you plan to go to work today and earn a living?
 Well, you can plan however much you want.
-But in the end, pain will always make the final call for you.
-It can surprise you — daily.
-With no logical patterns.
-So you wake up each day, hoping for it to be a “good day.”
-If not, you won’t get to work — simple.
+In the end, the pain will always make the final call for you.
+And it can surprise you with its illogical patterns – daily.
+So if you’re waking up hoping for a good day but it is not meant to be – you won’t get to work.
+Simple.

-Even though you’ve forced yourself to go to work, you’ve missed so many days of work that you are afraid of losing your job.
-Plus, you know that you’re bound to call in sick in the near future.
+Even though you’ve forced yourself to go to work, you’ve already missed so many days that you are simply afraid of losing your job.
+Plus, you know that you’re bound to call in sick again in the near future.
 You’re afraid of losing your income which stresses you even more and makes you feel hopeless.

 YOUR SOCIAL LIFE

-Your friends expect you to be happy, but you simply don’t feel like it and faking it is so tiresome.
+Your friends expect you to be happy, but you simply don’t feel like it.
+And constantly faking it is tiresome.
 They have other problems that, for you, are trivial, as you don’t even have your basics covered – like your damn health.

-Because of all the challenges that you’re facing when going out, it’s simply not your priority anymore.
-To avoid all these troubles and not feel miserable, you prefer to stay away from your social life.
+Because of all the challenges, you’re facing when going out, it’s simply not your priority anymore.
+To not feel miserable and avoid all these troubles, you prefer to stay away from your social life.